2025 Annual Conference

 For allowable materials and judging categories and criteria, click here.

-*Remember to bring your recycled creation to enter the contest!
+*Remember to wear your recycled creation to enter the contest!
 Whether it’s stitched, glued, or repurposed, we want to see your most imaginative designs.

 October 16